trigram-mrp/fractureiser/docs/users.md

 ## I'm Not Infected, Now What?

 The absolute safest thing you can do at the moment is to **not launch Minecraft at all**.
 Yes, even Vanilla.
-We do not know 100% everything that's compromised, and there's no way to guaranteed any one given installation has not been corrupted by a step of the code we have not found yet.
+We do not know 100% everything that's compromised, and there's no way to guarantee any one given installation has not been corrupted by a step of the code we have not found yet.

 With that said - if nothing was found in the first place, chances are there's nothing going on.
 If you still want to play the game:

 * With the current knowledge we have, this is not risky, but we do not guarantee this is accurate - you are *willingly putting yourself at risk*.
 * After each session, check for the infection files in the previous step to ensure nothing has happened since
 * Do not, under **any circumstances**, download or update any mods, modpacks, or plugins you may use, or even run any you downloaded and never ran before - stick to instances you have already used, and those **only**